 MIAMI — On Tuesday the Miami-Dade County Board of County Commissioners Meeting passed Resolution 14A2, declaring surplus county-owned land and approving a lease for Florida Sickle Inc. (d/b/a/ Foundation for Sickle Cell Disease Research).
 The Resolution is sponsored by Commissioner Audrey M. Edmonson and co-sponsored by Commissioners Daniella Levine Cava and Barbara J. Jordan.
-FSCDR is to build a hospital for sickle cell disease, focused on medical care and clinical research, the first of its kind in the United States of America.
+FSCDR is to build a hospital for sickle cell disease, focused on medical care and clinical research.

 The sickle cell hospital is to expand on the services offered at FSCDR’s flagship center in Hollywood, Fla.
-This includes wraparound services to improve the overall quality of life for an individual with sickle cell disease.
+This includes wraparound services to improve an individual with sickle cell disease’s overall quality of life.
 At the flagship center, patients are currently provided with: treatment by a hematologist-oncologist, care by a sickle cell-trained RN, port access for blood drawing and flushing, a program to reduce visits to the emergency room, a program to reduce inpatient hospitalization, patient-tailored pain management, disability evaluation, school IEP, social resource needs assessment, neurocognitive evaluation with a neuropsychologist, preventative health services, flu vaccinations, care coordination, access to their electronic health record, opportunities to enroll into clinical trials and a MedicAlert Foundation ID.